535tobor/2023-2024SeasonCode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/wifi_connect.md

 # Wi-Fi Connect With Control Hub

 > To connect the control hub to android studio using Wi-Fi use ADB Wi-Fi.
-Double Click on shift and click the green connect button in the ADB Wi-Fi window.
+Double click on shift to search and click the green connect button in the ADB Wi-Fi window.